 The vast and overwhelming majority of owners absolutely love this vest.
 However, a few people have noted that it is slightly heavier than other fishing life vests.

-If this is your first venture into the world of fishing life vests, and you aren’t looking for something more fancy and expensive and just want something that will help to keep you safe, you’ll be happy to learn more about our Best Value selection, the VGEBY Fishing Life Jacket.
+If this is your first venture into the world of fishing life vests, and you aren’t looking for something more fancy and expensive and just want something that will help to keep you safe, you’ll be happy to learn more about our Best Value selection, the Yukon EPIC Paddle Life Vest Jacket.

-This life vest is great for everyone because it does not come in fixed sizes; rather, it comes in one size that is adjustable and can be worn by just about anyone.
-It comes in a few different colors: black, red, and yellow.
+This life vest is great for everyone because it comes in various sizes: X-small, small/medium, XL- 6XL.
+It also comes in a few different colors: carbon and light blue or carbon and deep red.
 It’s made of nylon taslon to ensure its durability.
-This life vest is also quite comfortable because it weighs 19.4 ounces or approximately 1.3 pounds.
-If you’re new to fishing, you’ll also like the safety features that come with this life vest, including a whistle for emergency situations and reflective stripes that help others see you in the darkness.
-The life vest uses solid foam materials that help to give you a buoyancy of 70N (70 Newtons), which is the equivalent to roughly 15.5 pounds.
+This life vest is also quite comfortable because it weighs 20.8 ounces or approximately 1.4 pounds.
+If you’re new to fishing, you’ll also like the safety features that come with this life vest, including reflective stripes that help others see you in the darkness.
+The life vest uses solid foam materials that help to give you a buoyancy of 400N (400 Newtons), which is the equivalent of roughly 90 pounds.

-If you’re looking for multiple different pockets, you might want to look elsewhere as this life vest only comes with two primary front pockets that are opened and closed with a zipper.
-This is definitely a fantastic product for people new to fishing life vests, and it even comes with a 180-day refund period, so if you’re not satisfied with it, you can always return it.
+If you’re looking for functional pockets, you might do not want to look elsewhere as this life vest comes with a large expandable front pocket with an over-pocket and lashing tab.
+This is definitely a fantastic product for people new to fishing life vests, and it even has a segmented hinged body for ventilation and ease of movement.

 Why did it make our list?